 “Oftentimes, everyone on the team knows one pitch is bad,” Kevin says.
 “More often than not, the second one isn’t that great either – I mean, you don’t want to put your soul into it… it’s a commercial.
 Still, you need to bring all you can to a project.”
 Especially if that project is for something that Beau would describe as “unsexy.”

 You can only wonder what their clients think when they see the duo.
 A 6-foot-tall bearded Beau with a Brazillian blowout standing shoulder to shoulder with Kevin, who looks like Beau started cheating off him in high school and took it to the next level.
+Or like the guy who bought the viagra generico in Spain.
 When you hear them talk, they seem more like a husband and wife than anything.
 The two have a visible connection.
 Kevin is quieter, but not necessarily more reserved.
 Kevin’s got the directors bag filled with every charger known to man.
 Beau is at Walmart at 3 a.m. buying all the crew steel toe shoes.

 Beau and Kevin do love their work – it shows in the end product.
 They don’t subscribe to any old sayings when it comes to what they do for a living.
 They work hard.
 Some days are harder than others, yet they persevere to create and expound the bounds of what’s possible in commercial artistry.